 What is a pitch?

-The correct term about the content of a pitch is that a pitch is the logline of the manuscript; A one- or two-sentence summary of the manuscript’s plot.
+The correct term for the content of a pitch is that a pitch is the logline of the manuscript; A one- or two-sentence summary of the manuscript’s plot.
 It answers “what is the story about?”

 The word “Logline” is coined in Hollywood, where the executives are far too busy to read a 120-page screenplay.
 So, they read 2 sentences!
-Since literary agents and acquisition editors are not less busier than the Hollywood executives, the term became a household word in the book market too.
+Since literary agents and acquisition editors are not less busier than Hollywood executives, the term became a household word in the book market too.

 About the history of the word itself, I found two different stories: